writetome51/observable-service/README.md

     constructor(
         // inject the subclass of ObservableService:
-        protected _usersObservableSvc: UsersObservableService
+        protected _usersObservable: UsersObservableService
     ) {
         this.__set_users_subscription();
     }

     forceRefresh(){
-        // This forces the observable to reset itself next time it's accessed: this._usersObservableSvc.empty();
+        // This forces the observable to reset itself next time it's accessed: this._usersObservable.empty();
         this.__set_users_subscription();
     }

     private __set_users_subscription(){
-        this.subscription = this._usersObservableSvc.observable.subscribe(
+        this.subscription = this._usersObservable.subscribe(
             (users) => this.users = users
         );
     }